 Post-retirement Mortality: Rates which vary by gender are assumed for healthy retirees and beneficiaries based on a study of the Plan's experience from 2013 to 2018 and updated expectations regarding future mortality improvement.
-The PubG-2010 healthy retiree rates, adjusted by 100% for males and 110% for females, projected using MP-2020 on a generational basis.
-Prior to retiree's death, benificiary mortality is assumed to be the same as the post-retirement healthy retiree mortality.
-For periods after the retiree's death, the PubG-2010(B) contingetn survivor rates, adjusted by 110% for males and 120% for females, prjected using MP-2020 on a generational basis.
+The PubG-2010 healthy retiree rates, adjusted by 100% for males and 110% for females, projected using MP-2021 on a generational basis.
 As a generational table, it reflects mortality improvements both before and after measurement date.